What you’ll learn

-While mixing Suboxone (a medication used to treat opioid use disorder) with alcohol isn’t recommended due to potential risks, accidents happen, and understanding what to do next can make all the difference.
+But before you panic, there are some steps you can take to handle the situation safely.
+While mixing Suboxone with alcohol isn’t recommended due to potential risks, accidents happen.
+Understanding what to do next can make all the difference.

-Let’s dive in and figure this out together.
+Let’s figure this out together.

 If you realize you’ve accidentally consumed alcohol while taking Suboxone, here’s what to do:

-1. Monitor Your Symptoms
+1. Monitor your symptoms

 Pay close attention to how your body feels.
 Everyone reacts differently, so it’s important to watch for signs of a negative interaction.